jamescherti/easysession.el/README.md

 ### How to start afresh after loading too many buffers

-To reset EasySession by clearing all buffers and associated session state, effectively simulating a fresh Emacs start, use `M-x easysession-reset`.
+To reset EasySession by killing all buffers, frames, and windows, effectively simulating a fresh Emacs start, use `M-x easysession-reset`.

 Optionally, the `easysession-reset` function can be configured to automatically save all buffers without prompting the user:
 ```elisp